ptabriz/Interactions_Species_Urban_Density_IVE/README.md

 ## The main and interaction effects of species abundance and urban density on perceived restorative potential of urban landscapes

 ## Intro
-This virtual reality application is powered by [World vizard] (http://www.worldviz.com/vizard-virtual-reality-software/virtual) reality development software.
-The application runs an experiment related to examination of impact of built-landscape attributes on human percieved mental health.
+This virtual reality application is powered by [World vizard] (http://www.worldviz.com/vizard-virtual-reality-software/) virtual reality development software.
+The application executes an experiment related to examination of impact of built-landscape attributes on human percieved mental health.
 It is developed for a colloborative project between NC State Center for Geospatial analytics and Univerisity of Illinois.

 ## Dependencies and requirements
 -   Oculus headset CV1 or DK2